Tracking the Policy Response to COVID-19 in Kentucky

 - Take additional action to produce and distribute greater resources for testing, PPE, ventilators, hospital surge capacity and other supplies and equipment.

-- Provide additional support to frontline COVID-19 workers including health care, first responders, child care and grocery store workers through hazardous pay supplements, expedited access to protective equipment and testing, and additional occupational safety and health protections.
+- Provide additional support to essential workers including health care, first responders, child care and grocery store workers through hazardous pay supplements, expedited access to protective equipment and testing, and additional occupational safety and health protections.

 - Increase access to paid leave to more employees and for a longer period of time, and enact state paid sick days legislation.

 - Take additional actions to reduce crowding in prisons and jails including measures to be taken by the Parole Board, Department of Corrections and law enforcement to release certain individuals, reduce intake and improve conditions.

 Obtaining Adequate Public Resources

 The recession currently underway will deeply reduce state tax receipts as employment declines and Kentuckians have less money to spend.
 At the same time, state expenses will increase as more people qualify for programs like Medicaid due to lower incomes, among other reasons.
 State resources are also limited because Kentucky’s rainy day fund is inadequate and revenues were tight even before COVID-19 hit.
 The most important way Kentucky can obtain resources now is through direct aid from the federal government.
 The state should also utilize its rainy day fund to meet current needs, avoid enacting additional tax cuts or breaks and consider new state tax revenue options that focus on those at the top who are most able to pay.